Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 3. **Community Collaboration for Feedback**

 ### Objective
-This framework aims to provide a comprehensive, practical framework outlining emotional representation in AI-generated music, focusing on the identification of emotional goals, evaluation of AI limitations, and community collaboration for feedback.
+Create a structured framework outlining emotional representation in AI-generated music, focusing on:
+1. **Identification of Emotional Goals**
+2. **Evaluation of AI Limitations**
+3. **Community Collaboration for Feedback**
 This document outlines a structured framework for emotional representation in AI-generated music, focusing on the identification of emotional goals, evaluation of AI limitations, and community collaboration for feedback.
 1. **Identification of Emotional Goals**
 2. **Evaluation of AI Limitations**